 Art Gallery of Ontario

 Judith & Norman Alix Art Gallery

-Michael Gibson Gallery (open by appointment only)
+Michael Gibson Gallery

 St. Thomas-Elgin Public Art Centre